-9.11 Procedures of the Panel in Appeals of a Safeguarding Panel Decision
+9.13 Procedures of the Panel in Appeals of a Safeguarding Panel Award

-- (a) It is not expected that Appeal Panel will require hearing any evidence from a Minor or Vulnerable Person but, if necessary, it shall do so in accordance with Sections 8.9 and 8.10. - (b) For the avoidance of doubt, an Appeal Panel shall have the power to increase, decrease or remove any sanction imposed by the Safeguarding Panel.
+- (a) In connection with all appeals of Safeguarding Panel awards pursuant to Section 9.11, the specific procedures and rules set forth in this Article shall apply in addition to the rules specified in the CSSP.
+To the extent that a procedure or rule is not inconsistent with this Article or in the CSSP, the other provisions of this Code shall apply, as applicable, with Article 8 having precedence over remaining Articles in the event of a conflict. - (b) It is not expected that an Appeal Panel will require hearing any evidence from a Minor or Vulnerable Person but, if necessary, it shall do so in accordance with Sections 8.6 and 8.7.

+(c) The Appeal Panel shall not have the power to rule on whether or not a violation occurred.
+For the avoidance of doubt, an Appeal Panel shall have the power to uphold, increase, decrease, remove or vary any sanction imposed by the Safeguarding Panel.

-9.12 Appeal Panel Decisions
+9.14 Appeal Panel Awards

-- (a) All decisions made by an Appeal Panel comprised of three (3) Arbitrators shall be provided to the Parties no later than fifteen (15) days from the completion of an Appeal hearing process.
-The Appeal Panel shall also provide written reasons to the Parties for its decision within fortyfive (45) days of the completion of an Appeal hearing process. - (b) Where the Appeal Panel consists of a sole Arbitrator, all decisions shall be provided to the Parties no later than seven (7) days from the completion of an Appeal hearing process.
-The Appeal Panel shall also provide written reasons to the Parties for its decision within fifteen (15) days of the completion of an Appeal hearing process. - (c) WADA, the International Olympic Committee, the International Paralympic Committee and the relevant International Federation shall have the right to appeal any decision of the Appeal Panel in a doping-related matter to the CAS [CADP Rule 13.2.2.3.2]. - (d) Subject to Subsection 9.12(c), all Appeal Panel decisions shall be final and binding.
+- (a) All awards made by an Appeal Panel shall be provided to the Parties no later than fifteen (15) days from the completion of an appeal hearing process.
+The Appeal Panel shall also provide written reasons to the Parties for its award within forty-five (45) days of the completion of an appeal hearing process. - (b) WADA, the International Olympic Committee, the International Paralympic Committee and the relevant international federation shall have the right to appeal any decision of the Appeal Panel in a doping-related matter to the CAS [CADP Rule 13.2.2.3.2]. - (c) Subject only to Subsection 9.14(b), all Appeal Panel awards shall be final and binding.